local-projects/ofxSVGTiny/readme.md

 It uses [libsvgtiny](http://www.netsurf-browser.org/projects/libsvgtiny/) for SVG importing, which depends on [libxml](http://www.xmlsoft.org/).
 The example XCode project file assumes that you have libxml installed correctly at `/opt/local/include/libxml2/`.

 ofxSVGTiny is currently OSX-only.
 Porting to Linux should be easy, porting to Windows is a bit harder.

+DO NOT USE THE "LineShapeCooperHewitt" branch as it will leak loading polylines! its a dirty hack to make one particular app work.